kheller18/credit_risk_resampling/README.md

 ## 6. Deployment
-  + There is currently no live deployment of this notebook on a common server, but the user has the ability to run this notebook locally on their machine via two different ways:
+  + There is currently no live deployment of this notebook on a common server, but the user has the ability to run this notebook locally on their machine via:
-    + `Google Colab`: Navigate to Google Colab and upload the root file "" into it.
+    + `Jupyter Lab`: Navigate to root of the directory and type "jupyter lab credit_risk_resampling.ipynb".

 ## 7. Contact